thin-edge/meta-tedge/docs/install-mender.md

 bitbake-layers add-layer ../meta-mender/meta-mender-raspberrypi
 ```

-This tutorial's next part will be based on the raspberry pi 3 device.
 You can also build a Yocto system for QEMU using `meta-mender-qemu`:

  ```bash
  bitbake-layers add-layer ../meta-mender/meta-mender-qemu